 There are companies that provide motor homes for rent so that you too can experience Alabama football the way tailgating should be experienced.

 Alabama fans love their football team and who can blame them?
-After all Alabama has 15 National Championships and has won the last 3 out of 4 BCS National Championships with a chance of making it 3 in a row in 2013!
+After all Alabama has 15 National Championships and won three out of four BCS National Championships from 2009-2012.

 The FANFARE scale is our metric device for rating each stadium experience.
 It covers the following: